gheenie/proj-etl-scrumptious-squad/README.md

 - Follow step 4 again, but between 4e and 4f, in both `terraform/create_secrets_bucket` and `terraform/`,
 delete any folders and files beginning with `.terraform` and any `terraform.tfstate` files.
-- Retry this if step 4f fails.
+- Retry this step once more if step 4f fails.